Giftpilz0/homelab/ansible-playbook/README.md

 - **ansible.cfg**: Ansible configuration file that specifies settings for the Ansible runtime environment.
 - **inventory**: Directory containing inventory files and group variables.
   - **group_vars**: Directory containing YAML files with variables specific to different groups of hosts.
-    - **cockpit-manager.yml**: Variables used to configure the Cockpit Manager VM.
+    - **container.yml**: Variables used to configure the Podman VM.
     - **k3s.yml**: Variables used to configure Kubernetes nodes.
+    - **lb.yml**: Variables used to configure the Loadbalancer/Jumphost VM.
+    - **monitoring.yml**: Variables used to configure the Monitoring VM.
     - **nfs.yml**: Variables used to configure the NFS Storage VM.
     - **server.yml**: Variables used to configure common settings.
   - **hosts.yml**: Inventory file that defines the hosts and groups that Ansible will manage.